Why you should visit Málaga? 5 reasons

 The most dangerous hike in the world

 If you have an extra day in Málaga, you cannot miss the Caminito del Rey.
 Today, the path’s 'dangerous' reputation is a thing of the past: the modern path is an easy, scenic stroll suspended high above the river.
+The hike is accessible for most fitness levels, and the gorgeous scenery is worth every step.

 Tip: Tickets sell out quickly, so book on time.